sjl/splice.vim/site/index.markdown

-Threesome - a Vim plugin for resolving three-way merges-
+Splice - a Vim plugin for resolving three-way merges-

 Demo
 ----